krakend/krakend-documentation/backends/flatmap.md

 **What did we do here?**

-There is a sequence of 4 operations in order to:
+There is a sequence of 4 operations to:

 *   Extract all items inside `kindergarten` and append them to the `students` collection.
 *   Extract all `students` of the `43rd` school (array starts at 0) and put them under a new property `alumni`